rives-io/riv/docs/getting-started.md

 This tutorial will guide step by step on how to install RIVEMU, play cartridges, record tapes, replay tapes and verify tapes.

-It's mandatory for those trying to grasp what RIV is about, before actually developing games for it.
+It's mandatory for those trying to grasp what RIV is, before actually developing games for it.

 This tutorial will assume you are running commands in a POSIX compatible terminal emulator, such as the ones found natively on Linux and MacOS.